YLalangui/prometheus-course-technofor-2023/README.md

 ![image](https://github.com/YLalangui/prometheus-course-technofor-2023/assets/24701538/571ceee0-5c79-41d1-a091-e836f290304a)

-After everything is set up, we can shut down one MySQL server to simulate a server outage.
+After everything is set up, we can shut down two or more MySQL servers to simulate a server outage.
 Given the dashboard's configuration, we may need to wait up to 5 minutes to observe Grafana triggering an alert and sending messages to our MS Teams group.

 ![image](https://github.com/YLalangui/prometheus-course-technofor-2023/assets/24701538/81a29fac-2292-4644-950d-da25dd3b958c)